meet-eu-21/Team-SB3/README.md

 # Team-SB3

-Welcome to Meet-EU Team SB3 (Sorbonne University) team !
+Hello, nice to MEET-EU.
+Team SB3 (Sorbonne University) here !

 We decided to work on ***topic B : Chromosome compartments !!***